Sensitive Noses – Aldehyde Sniff Test

 The most important things to help your body deal with aldehyde toxicity is to make sure you have your digestion and gut as healthy as possible as well as making sure you have adequate molybdenum and selenium in your diet.
 Sometimes sucking on a tablet of molybdenum can help if you know you are going to be exposed to high levels of chemical toxins such as at the mall or in a freshly painted room.

-Click here to schedule a free consultation with Dr. Anderson and receive a recommendation for a top doctor in your area.
+Click here to schedule your phone consultation with Dr. Anderson and receive a recommendation for a top doctor in your area.